Puyi: Emperor of Manchukuo (1934–1945)

 Imperial seal as the Kangde Emperor.

 On 1 March 1934, Puyi was crowned Emperor of Manchukuo, under the regnal title "Kangde" in Changchun.
-A sign of the true rulers of Manchukuo was the presence of General Masahiko Amakasu during the coronation; ostensibly there as the film director to record the coronation, Amakasu served as Puyi's minder, keeping a careful watch on him to prevent him from going off script.
-Wanrong was excluded from the coronation: her addiction to opium, anti-Japanese feelings, dislike of Puyi, and growing reputation for being "difficult" and unpredictable led Amakasu to the conclusion that she could not be trusted to behave.
+Wanrong was excluded from the coronation: her addiction to opium and anti-Japanese feelings had made her embarrassing for Puyi.
 Though submissive in public to the Japanese, Puyi was constantly at odds with them in private.
-He resented being "Head of State" and then "Emperor of Manchukuo" rather than being fully restored as a Qing Emperor.
-At his enthronement, he clashed with Japan over dress; they wanted him to wear a military uniform like those used by the Manchukuo military, whereas he considered it an insult to wear anything but traditional Manchu robes.
-In a typical compromise, he wore a Western military uniform to his enthronement (the only Chinese emperor ever to do so) and a dragon robe to the announcement of his accession at the Temple of Heaven.
+He resented being "Chief Executive" and then "Emperor of Manchukuo" rather than being fully restored as a Qing Emperor.
+At his enthronement, he clashed with Japan over dress; they wanted him to wear a military uniform, whereas he wanted to wear the traditional Manchu robes.
+In a typical compromise, he wore a Western military uniform to his enthronement and a dragon robe to the announcement of his accession at the Temple of Heaven.
 Puyi was driven to his coronation in a Lincoln limousine with bulletproof windows followed by nine Packards, and during his coronation scrolls were read out while sacred wine bottles were opened for the guests to celebrate the beginning of a "Reign of Tranquillity and Virtue".
 The invitations for the coronation were issued by the Kwantung Army and 70% of those who attended Puyi's coronation were Japanese.
 Time magazine published an article about Puyi's coronation in March 1934.